anonymouskeyboard47/iManagment_BI_ERP/README.md

 If you are new to software engineering, GIS development, EPR/BI development, etc this is a good place to start in order to understand how financial, business, and other core systems work and interact with each other.

+The system code is useful for:
+- Land Management
+- Document Management and Archiving
+- Workflow Management
+- Generating code automatically (EPiServer's implementation of generating a system from the database)
+- Invoicing
+- Chart of Accounts
+- Accounting
+- Building Management
+- G.I.S web system
+-

 This code was superseded by the .NET version of iManagement that was later used to build Tripodmaps, iManagement.NET, and other platforms. iManagement.NET is written in C#.NET.

 Disclaimer
-I do not claim ownership of the Trademarks .NET or iManagement.
-The code presented here is a skeleton platform that must be tested and approved through normal design processes before it is implemented.
+- I do not claim ownership of the Trademarks .NET, EpiServer, or iManagement.
+- The code presented here is a skeleton platform that must be tested and approved through normal design processes before it is implemented.
 The author takes no responsibility for failure or damage up to the limit defined by law.
 So, please collect user requirements and work up to a system and if this code fits for your prototype or system make sure you follow the System Life Cycle process before you claim to have any ready-made system